 What we do...

-Riley County Emergency Management is the designated disaster agency for the county with the responsibility for coordinating the mitigation of, preparedness for, response to, and recovery from disasters for all cities and rural areas in Riley County, Kansas
+Riley County Emergency Management (RCEM) is the designated disaster agency for the county.
+RCEM is responsible for coordinating the mitigation of, preparedness for, response to, and recovery from disasters for all cities and rural areas in Riley County, Kansas

 The mitigation phase includes determining ways to lessen the impact of a disaster.

 Preparedness includes conducting presentations and classes, distributing brochures and pamphlets at events such as the county fair, promoting NOAA all-hazards weather radios, encouraging families to develop a disaster plan, attending classes, developing relationships with local, regional, state, and federal partners, participating in countywide and regional exercises and drills, reviewing and updating county plans (emergency operations, debris management, hazard mitigation), administering the emergency notification system, administering the FireTrax/ID card system, and logging hazardous materials/chemicals inventory.